 Course Requirements: The Honors Capstone Project will prepare students for graduation and to complete long-term research.
-Completion of this course will depend upon the proposal submitted in HON 102 and to earn a passing score in this class, students must turn in a final research paper explaining their project, its results, and its implications; students must also prepare a presentation to present at the Academic Convivium on April 24, 2015.
+Completion of this course will depend upon the proposal submitted in HON 102 and to earn a passing score in this class, students must turn in a final research paper explaining their project, its results, and its implications; students must also prepare a presentation to present at the Academic Convivium on April 29, 2016.
 Since the primary forum for this course is online, students should check Blackboard and their MxCC e-mails regularly.
-There will be at least two (2) required meetings with Dean Minkler or Dr. Jones throughout the semester - ideally, each student should meet with either instructor prior to the paper's deadline and the other prior to the presentation, but these meetings will also help facilitate completion of the Capstone and all graduation requirements.
+There will be at least two (2) required meetings with Dr. Jones, Dr. Levy, or Dean Minkler throughout the semester - ideally, each student should meet with either instructor prior to the paper's deadline and the other prior to the presentation, but these meetings will also help facilitate completion of the Capstone and all graduation requirements.
 Failure to complete the Capstone Project will result in a failure to graduate from the Honors Program.